The Best Winter Destination in Every State

 Stroll along Indy’s lovely Canal Walk, then head inside to one of the city’s many cultural attractions, such as the Indiana State Museum, the Indianapolis Museum of Art, and the Children’s Museum of Indianapolis, ranked the best family museum in the country.
 Starting January 21, enjoy three-course, value-priced menus at over 200 restaurants with the city’s Devour Indy event.
 For a more unusual dining experience, venture just outside the city to the living history museum Conner Prairie for their Hearthside Suppers, which invites guests to help prepare an authentic meal circa 1836, before feasting on it.

 Northern Iowa’s “Great Lakes,” five glacial lakes including Okoboji, are a summertime recreation destination—but they’re spectacular in winter, too.
 Ice-fishing, cross-country skiing, and snowmobiling are popular cold-weather pastimes here.
-Plus, visitors can enjoy the 39th annual University of Okoboji Winter Games starting January 24, which feature tongue-in-cheek competitions like snow softball, a “Freeze Your Fanny” bike ride, a polar bear plunge, and “glacial golf.”
+Plus, visitors can enjoy the annual University of Okoboji Winter Games starting January 28, which feature tongue-in-cheek competitions like snow softball, a “Freeze Your Fanny” bike ride, a polar bear plunge, and “glacial golf.”
 Family activities, music and entertainment, fireworks, and food including a chili cook-off add to the fun.
 (If you’re wondering what the University of Okoboji is, that’s part of the joke: It’s a fake college!)
-Find out more places to visit in 2019, according to travel experts.

 This Midwestern gem is chock-full of museums and cultural exploration to fill a winter getaway.
 Visitors should check out the Museum of World Treasures, the Wichita Art Museum, and the Kansas Aviation Museum.
 Architecture buffs can tour Frank Lloyd Wright’s Allen House, as well as see the stunning design of Exploration Place science museum.
 Wichita usually doesn’t get super cold, so visitors may be able to comfortably explore outdoor sights, too—the Sedgwick Zoo is less crowded in winter; Botanica the Wichita Gardens, historic Old Cowtown Museum, and the Great Plains Nature Center are open year-round.
 Walking the illuminated pedestrian bridge leading to the Keeper of the Plains statue, lit by a ring of fire at 7 p.m. in winter, is a can’t miss Kansas experience.